cloudmesh-community/fa18-523-60/paper/paper.md

   sorted(list(db.profiles.index_information()))
 ```
+This command acutally creates two different indexes.
+The first one is
-Which acutally created two different indexed *_id* created by MongoDB
+*_id* , created by MongoDB automatically, and the second one is
-automatically, and *user_id* created by the user (us in this case).
+*user_id*, created by the user (us in this case).

-Overall, those indexes are cleverly preventing future additions of
+The purpose of those indexes is to cleverly prevent future additions of
 invalid user_ids into a collection.

 ### Sorting